B2B

 When pricing for B2B sales, the lowest-priced deal is not always the best one for the client or your company.

 Pricing the product based only on competitor data may affect your brand positioning.
 While being aware of competitor pricing is important, you can choose a pricing strategy based on your brand positioning and target customers.
+If your differentiation is real, value-based pricing may outperform competitor pricing over time.

 For example, if you offer features that are not available in other products, you can position yourself as a premium brand and set prices accordingly.